obrep/obrepalski-com/content/posts/why-care-about-cost.md

 series_order =  1
 +++

-Cost optimization has been one of my main focus areas for the past two years, and I’ve heard the same question come up multiple times: “Why should software engineers care about this?”
+Cost optimisation has been one of my main focus areas for the past two years, and I’ve heard the same question come up multiple times: “Why should software engineers care about this?”
 Sure, the obvious answers revolve around maximizing profits and being more cost-effective than the competition.
 But there are a few less obvious reasons that often get overlooked, and they matter now more than ever.
 Beyond profits and competitiveness, building cost-conscious systems encourages simplicity and improves long-term maintainability.
 It also aligns engineers more closely with the broader goals of the business, making their work more impactful.

 # Context